 I LOVED this spaghetti and meatballs dish.
-I intended to have it for dinner one night and then vacuum-sealed and froze portions so that we could enjoy it one or two more evenings at a later time.
+I intended to have it for dinner one night and then vacuum-seal and freeze portions so that we could enjoy it one or more evenings at a later time.
 I enjoy having packages like this in the freezer so that a good home-cooked meal would be just a defrost away.
 Well, so much for making plans.
 I loved this so much the first night that I couldn’t wait to have it again the next night.
 I actually thought about it all day.
 And then I could have frozen what was leftover last night, but, that was not to be.
 Guess what we are having for dinner again tonight?
 And I must say that I am really looking forward to it.

 I do love meatballs and make them in myriad of styles, showcasing many different ingredients and many different cuisines.
 I cannot recall ever using walnuts or rolled oats in the past.
 The walnuts could be detected here and there, but I could not pinpoint the oats.
 I am sure that both added to the finish product and will eagerly make this again in the future.
 The hot Italian sausage could definitely be detected in the meatballs, and it also added a nice spice to the tomato sauce after the meatballs simmered in the sauce for an hour.
 The end result was a very tender, flavorful meatball.